 Plan sites and site collections in SharePoint Server

 Every SharePoint Server site belongs to only one site collection and a site collection is made up of one top-level site and all sites below it.
 As shown in the following figure, a site collection is the top level of organization in a SharePoint Server web application.
 The number of site collections you can have in a single web application depends on the capacity of your server infrastructure.
-For more information about SharePoint Server boundaries, see Software boundaries and limits for SharePoint Server 2016.
+For more information about SharePoint Server boundaries, see Software boundaries and limits for SharePoint Servers 2016 and 2019.
 For more information about SharePoint Server site collections, see Overview of sites and site collections in SharePoint Server.

 Figure: Structure of a site collection in SharePoint Server